isso-comments/isso/docs/docs/reference/server-config.rst

     require-email = false

 enabled
-    enable guard, recommended in production.
+    Enable guard, recommended in production.
 Not useful for debugging purposes.

+    Default: ``true``

 ratelimit
-    limit to N new comments per minute.
+    Limit to N new comments per minute.

+    Default: ``2``

 direct-reply
-    how many comments directly to the thread (prevent a simple `while true; do curl ...; done`.
+    How many comments directly to the thread (prevent a simple `while true; do curl ...; done`.

+    Default: ``3``

 reply-to-self
-    allow commenters to reply to their own comments when they could still edit the comment.
+    Allow commenters to reply to their own comments when they could still edit the comment.
 After the editing timeframe is gone, commenters can reply to their own comments anyways.

+    Default: ``false``

 require-author
-    force commenters to enter a value into the author field.
+    Force commenters to enter a value into the author field.
 No validation is performed on the provided value.

+    Default: ``false``

 require-email
-    force commenters to enter a value into the email field.
+    Force commenters to enter a value into the email field.
 No validation is performed on the provided value.

+    Default: ``false``

 .. _configure-markup: